 Rosslynd Piggott: I Sense You but I Cannot See You

 You may never look at a glass of water in the same way again.
-Curated in collaboration with the artist herself, this NGV survey of four decades of Piggott’s work features over 100 works, including paintings, sculptures, video, installations and indefinable things sitting curiously in between.
+Curated in collaboration with the artist herself, this NGV survey of four decades of Rosslynd Piggott’s work features more than 100 works, including paintings, sculptures, video, installations and indefinable things sitting curiously in between.

 Piggott’s work is intelligent and ethereal, and the pieces in I Sense You but I Cannot See You draw on history, travel and the artist’s inner life.
 Assembled from local and international art collections and the artist’s own archives, this is the most comprehensive look at Piggott’s work ever shown.